DA0-DA0/docs/docs/proposal-messages.md

 contract that ingests these data; perhaps there's another part of the stack that you'd like to modify we haven't covered here.
 The sky is the limit!

+Messages should fit the serde-json version of the struct [CosmosMsg](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/enum.CosmosMsg.html).